agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.4.9 – Aug 01, 2022 =
+* Fix: The export option does not work properly along with the WP Debugging plugin.
+* Tested: WooCommerce 6.7.0 compatibility.

 = 2.4.8 – Jun 11, 2022 =
 * Improved: Move Gutenberg assets to the assets folder from src.